Page contents

 After that, hop over the gardens to Blue Mosque, which is one of the most stunning mosques you’ll ever see in your life.
 Again, there’s no fee here, but you will need to queue.

-Remember that both of these buildings are working mosques, so they will be closed to visitors during prayer times, especially on Fridays.
+Remember that both of these buildings are working mosques so that they will be closed to visitors during prayer times, especially on Fridays.
 You should also wear modest clothing (even in summer) and cover your head if you’re a woman.
 You’ll be asked to remove your shoes, which will be stored safely at the doorway.

 How To Spend Your Afternoon & Evening In Istanbul